45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 Sir John Dunford, former National Pupil Premium Champion, spent 2 years examining the most successful pupil premium strategies.
 He spoke to schools and acted as a channel of communication between the Department for Education and schools.

-He noted that the most successful schools used a menu of approaches that were targeted to the needs of individual pupils rather than sticking with one or two strategies.
+He noted the most successful schools used a menu of approaches targeted to the needs of individual pupils rather than sticking with one or two strategies.

 The most successful schools: